-There are many possible causes for heel pain but the most common is plantar fasciitis (often called “bone spurs”).
+There are many possible causes of heel pain but the most common is plantar fasciitis (often called “bone spurs”).
 The plantar fascia is a band of tissue on the bottom of your foot.
 If it becomes thick, tight or irritated it can pull on your heel bone causing a sharp pain.
-It is usually caused by poor foot mechanics, insufficient support of the arch or over use of your feet.
+It is usually caused by poor foot mechanics, insufficient support of the arch or over the use of your feet.

 Plantar fasciitis frequently causes a sharp pain in the heel area when you get up to walk after sitting or resting.
 The arch or heel may feel tired or sore by the end of your day.

-Heel Pain & Plantar Fasciitis Treatment by your Cincinnati Podiatrist:
+Heel Pain & Plantar Fasciitis Treatment by your Cincinnati Podiatrist